 The winter also presents an excellent time to focus on the hit and hit for power tool.
 Hard 90 believes that players should work on hitting year round to be an elite hitter.
 The best and easiest way to improve the hit tool is to enroll in High School Hitting.
 Players can hit 7 days a week under the guidance of a professional instructor with a specific workout designed to improve contact ratio and batted ball exit speed.
 (Players show significant gains hitting in our program 3 days per week.)
 Hard 90 leverages state of the art technology to make sure your goals are on track (exit speed and launch angle.)

 For the field tool, winter represents the perfect time to improve.
 Elite players enlist the help of a professional coach to work on posture, footwork, movement patters, mental approach and quality reps.

 Finally, Hard 90 Baseball believes that the winter is a great time improve your arm strength.
-Combine and Trio members train under the tutelage of Jackson Zarubin - a proven leader in arm care and velocity increases.
+Combine and Strive members have a personalized program to increase velocity and improve arm health.